 - A. So overwhelming is the evidence for a Supreme Intelligence, a sovereign Creator, that the Bible never stops to argue His existence (Gen. 1:1).
 It simply assumes His existence (Heb.
 11:6) and dismisses the skeptic by calling him a fool (Psa.
-14:1.). - B. The evidence for God is excellent and by faith we come to believe in this God and get to know Him personally (Heb.
+14:1). - B. The evidence for God is excellent and by faith we come to believe in this God and to know Him personally (Heb.
 11:1-3).
 NOTE: Theism may be defined as a belief in the existence of a God who controls the world.
 A Christian begins his whole religion with the concept of God.
 Although the scriptures indicate the futility of denying God's existence, men wickedly suppress the truth about God that is before their eyes and turn to idolatry (Rom.
-1:18-23). - C. As our Western culture becomes more secular and atheistic, we can expect people to deny the true God but go after all kinds of fake gods they have conjured up in their minds.
-Man must have a higher force to live for because God made men to believe.
+1:18-23).